 As we can see there is plenty of data definition and collection to do in order to prepare for your new tool implementation.
-The other big challenge area is Organisational Change Management – not just introducing new processes and tools, but making people want to follow news ways of working.
+The other big challenge area is Organizational Change Management – not just introducing new processes and tools, but making people want to follow news ways of working.

 I’ve already mentioned that ITSM is not a traditional ‘development’ project and this means that we need to think carefully about what sort of person is given the task of leading this project.
 This needs more people and communications skills than might be expected from the traditional development manager.
 This cannot be someone who has just been on a Prince2 course who only shows up once a week to check on ‘deliverables’ and enters these into Microsoft Project, then disappears.

-The best ITSM Project Managers I’ve worked with have had a good combination of skills – organisation, technical, and ITSM.
+The best ITSM Project Managers I’ve worked with have had a good combination of skills – organization, technical, and ITSM.
 However it’s hard to find these people and from a practical perspective it can be useful to find someone with some or most of these skills, perhaps topped up by some extra skilled help where needed.